 What is a 1099 Worker?

 1099 workers are also known as independent contractors because they are technically self-employed.
 The name “1099” comes from the form they receive from their employer to report income on their personal tax returns.
-Tax deductions do not come out of the employee’s paycheck, which saves the employer from having to pay payroll taxes.
+Tax deductions do not come out of the employee’s paycheck, saving the employer from paying payroll taxes.
 1099 workers must, therefore, put money away and pay taxes themselves.

-The lack of deductions makes 1099 workers ineligible for employee health insurance as well as other fringe benefits like retirement plans.
+The lack of deductions makes 1099 workers ineligible for employee health insurance and other fringe benefits like retirement plans.
 In most cases, employers enlist independent contractors to work for a defined period.
 That time frame, along with several other conditions, makes up the employee’s contract, hence the name “contractor.”

 This includes the conditions for termination.
 Since independent contractors usually fulfill specific tasks, the only grounds for termination are failing to meet their outlined obligations.